 I spent most of my final workweek getting him oriented, watching him work, and trading stories about the fifteen or so anesthesiologists who trained us both.
 It was great to get to know him and pass the baton.

 He’s an excellent physician and the job seems to be a perfect fit for him and his family of six.
-I feel good moving on knowing that my shoes will be filled by a very capable doctor, and that my departure created an opening in what I think is an ideal job for this young man.
+I felt good moving on knowing that my shoes will be filled by a very capable doctor, and that my departure created an opening in what I figured was an ideal job for this young man.

 How I Could Afford to Retire Early

 This is the “how” that people really want to hear.
 How can a person afford to retire at age 43, just 13 years after starting a career as a full-fledged attending anesthesiologist?